 It’s important to note that while each of these methods can certainly be implemented independently, they’re most powerful when used together.
 Together, they comprise the practice of inbound marketing.

-Originally developed by Hubspot, inbound marketing is the latest form of marketing, and it’s proven to be widely successful.
-While traditional forms of marketing involve pitching your product or service to potential customers and fighting for customer attention, inbound marketing is about letting your customers find you.
+Originally developed by Hubspot, inbound marketing is the latest form of online marketing, and it’s proven to be widely successful.
+While traditional forms of marketing involve pitching your product or service to potential customers and fighting for customer attention, inbound marketing is about letting your customers find your brand.